A priori error estimates of a diffusion equation with Ventcel boundary conditions on curved meshes: Error analysis

 Recall that $u \in \HH1\omgam$ is the solution of the variational problem \eqref{fv_faible},~$u_h \in \mathbb{V}_h$ is the solution of the discrete problem \eqref{fvh}.
 To estimate the $\L2$ norm of the error, we define the functional~$F_h$ by,

-We bound $|F_h(v)|$ for any $v \in \H2 \omgam$ in the lemma \ref{lem:Fh}.
-Afterwards an Aubin-Nitsche argument is applied to bound the $\L2$ norm of the error. \begin{lemma} For all $v \in \H2\omgam$, there exists $c>0$ such that the following inequality holds,
+We bound $|F_h(v)|$ for any $v \in \H2 \omgam$ in Lemma \ref{lem:Fh}.
+Afterwards an Aubin-Nitsche argument is applied to bound the $\L2$ norm of the error. \begin{lem} For all $v \in \H2\omgam$ {and for a sufficiently small~$h$,} there exists $c>0$ such that the following inequality holds,